nadim-khalil/go-utils/README.md

 	utils.NewLog(logpath)
 	utils.Log.Printf("error in xxx func: %v \r\n", err)
 }
-os.Exit(1)

 ```

 #### CopyFile
 CopyFile copies a file from src to dst.
 If src and dst files exist, and are the same, then return success.
-Otherise, attempt to create a hard link between the two files.
+Otherwise, attempt to create a hard link between the two files.
 If that fail, copy the file contents from src to dst.

 *example:*
 ```